TCDSolar/BELLA/README.rst

         cd PATH/TO/Multilaterate
         python positioner_mapping_parallel.py

-    - A file with the uncertainty bg results should be available at **PATH/TO/Multilaterate/Data/bg/**
+    - A file with the uncertainty bg results should be available in **PATH/TO/Multilaterate/Data/YYYY_MM_dd/bg/**

 3 - In multilat environment open **Multilaterate/bella_triangulation_YYYY_MM_dd.py**